phusion/passenger_rpm_automation/README.md

      3. Commit and push the result:

-            git commit -a -m "Add packaging support for CentOS 7" git push
+            git commit -a -m "Add packaging support for Red Hat 9" git push

  10. Inside the passenger-release repository, add this new distribution and all its supported architectures to its Jenkinsfile's `RPM_DISTROS` and `RPM_TARGETS` constants.